Shaire Center Policies Regarding COVID-19

 3. Shaire will ensure appropriate personal care and supervision is provided for

-the safety of the resident by taking into consideration the needs of the resident and
+the safety of the resident by taking into consideration the needs of the

 4. Shaire will require pre-visit orientation, and screenings of visitors to include

 presence of symptoms and known exposure to COVID-19, and ensure visitors bring

 and wear a mask for face covering.
 This orientation and screening will be done 10

 minutes prior to the start of your visit.